MichaelLLi/InterpretableMC/README.md

 To replicate the real data experiments, please download the Netflix Prize Data from e.g. https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data, and the corresponding TMDB data using the API endpoint https://www.themoviedb.org/documentation/api?language=en-US.

+Then the algorithm can be ran according to the demonstration code in IMC.jl.

+If there are any questions, please reach out to Michael Lingzhi Li at mili@hbs.edu.